Kristina01111000/Drws_site/README.md

 - resize images manually, change img file types to avif, make less clunky
 - redirect turned off, login not working right when it is on
 - add pictures from google drive
+- check promo page buttons, outline not meshing with button